yclas/guides/docs/Email-settings-SMTP-configuration.md

-# How to configure SMTP - ADD EDITS
+# How to configure SMTP
 Content:
 -   Zoho
 -   Mailgun